assane-mbodj/dupfinder/README.md

 # DUPFinder: Detection tools of Duplicated genes using Illumina and Nanopore sequencing data

-DUPfinder is a tool to characterize duplicated genes based on the detection of structural variations (CNV) and especially duplications from a sample or a population of samples.
+DupFinder, a gene duplication detection tool based on a combination of several variant calling tools and efficient filtering methods, the aim of which is to generate the broadest possible duplication catalogue minimising the false positive rate.
+DupFinder combines both short-read data from Illumina sequencing and long-read data from Nanopore sequencing.

 ## Table of contents